Mayur57/dynamic-header/README.md

 # dynamic-header
-Changes Twitter dynamically to update latest followers
+Changes Twitter dynamically to update latest followers and  more